Abdera7mane/godot-buildpack/README.md

 heroku ps:exec
 screen -r godot
 ```
-this is useful to track your game server if you wrote some print statments, unfortunately godot console doesn't support inputs at the moment.
+this is useful to track your game server if you wrote some print statements, unfortunately godot console doesn't support inputs at the moment.